FREQUENTLY ASKED QUESTIONS ABOUT ICELAND IN AUGUST

 When packing for your August trip to Iceland, remember that the weather can change quickly.
 That’s why we recommend bringing layers so that you can adapt to the wind, sun or rain.

-In summer it’s important to pack SPF lotion, sunglasses and a sun hat.
+For Iceland summer tours, it’s important to pack SPF lotion, sunglasses and a sun hat.
 You might also want to bring an eye mask as the nights can be quite bright, due to the midnight sun.

 Here is a list of packing essentials for your Iceland trip in August: